FutureMarkRwanda/BA_Notes/Networking/Layer3_Switching_InterVLAN_Routing_Notes.md

 - The routed port (fa0/0) connects to a firewall, with a default route for external traffic.
 - Pinging from Host A to Host B succeeds after configuration.

-Scenario: A university configures a multilayer switch to route traffic between Admin and Finance VLANs internally, with a routed port to a firewall for Internet access, simplifying the network topology.
+A university configures a multilayer switch to route traffic between Admin and Finance VLANs internally, with a routed port to a firewall for Internet access, simplifying the network topology.

 ---